 Take a bunch of obvious-ripoff Korean animated films you've bought up.
 Chop them into bits and reassemble in an only barely coherent order.
 Add terrible dubbing over the top.
 You now have Space Thunder Kids.

 While the writing may be subject to debate, some of the artwork in Archie Comics' Sonic the Hedgehog shows that whoever was in charge couldn't really give a dang, with issue 113 and the main story of Sonic Super Special issue 15 being so poorly done artwise that one has to wonder how they even got published in the first place.
+(Both issues were illustrated by "Many Hands", presumably a pseudonym.)
+SSS 15 in particular was so notorious for the "quality" of its art, most of which consisted of a snowy texture or black panels, that a completely redrawn and rewritten version was released for Free Comic Book Day 2012 in a move that could only be an apology.
 And then there was a issue in the Sonic Quest miniseries in which they forgot to remove one of the notes left by the artist to the colorist, so there's a hand-written line outside of a panel that reads "REMOVE RED LINE'S" in one of the pages.
 It has to be seen to be believed.